brittandeyoung/terraform-provider-awsteam/docs/resources/eligibility_user.md

 - `approval_required` (Boolean) Determines if approval is required for elevated access
 - `duration` (Number) The maximum elevated access request duration in hours.
 - `permissions` (Attributes Set) A list of AWS permission sets for the eligibility policy. (see [below for nested schema](#nestedatt--permissions))
+- `user_id` (String) Id of the AWS iam identity center user the eligibility policy will be applied to.
 - `user_name` (String) Name of the AWS iam identity center user the eligibility policy will be applied to.

 ### Optional